hyperledger/bevel/platforms/hyperledger-indy/configuration/roles/setup/vault_kubernetes/README.md

 #### Output:
  - A certification stored in *./build/{{ organization }}.ca.cert* file.
 ### 6. Write reviewer token for Organizations
-This role write reviewer token into Kubernetes auth method in Vault by organization
+This task write reviewer token into Kubernetes auth method in Vault by organization

 #### Input:
  - A certification stored in *./build/{{ organization }}.ca.cert* file.